KCbao/csconcepts/nginx.md

 ```

 - socket.io is not a Websocket implementation, but mostly used for websocket purpose.
 If want to use socket.io to do websocket, then both server and client need to use socket.io, otherwise they cannot communicate.
 For example, if React client is using socket.io, fastapi server is using plain Websocket, they cannot talk.
 That is because socket.io server requires both the websocket protocol for connection initiation, and the socket.io format (additional metadata) on top of it.
 E.g., client sent url `ws://localhost/guiserver` reaches backend server will become `ws://localhost/guiserver/?EIO=3&transport=polling&t=NHsNcrh`.
+- JS Websocket vs socket.io: socker.io is good for broadcast.
+For example, when multiple clients connect to server, if use JS Websocket, when event triggered, server will send message to client one by one.
+But if use socket.io, then all clients will be notified at the same time, that's called broadcasting.